Section I: For all degree-granting institutions with library expenses > $0

 Total Physical Collection – This line will automatically be calculated for you.

-Total Physical Circulation - Report the total number of times physical items are checked out from the general collections.
+Total Physical Circulation - Report the total number of times physical items are checked out from the general and reserve collections.
 Include only initial checkouts (circulation), not renewals.
 Exclude interlibrary loan lending and borrowing.
-Include transactions of books and media.
+Include transactions of books, media, and serials.
 Do not include transactions of equipment or computers.
 However, circulation of electronic reading devices (e.g., Kindles) can be included if the device is pre-loaded with e-books.
 For example, if a customer checks out a Kindle that is pre-loaded with 20 e-books, then that transaction counts as 1 physical circulation, not 20 electronic/digital circulation.

 Digital/Electronic Books, (include government documents) – Report e-book titles owned or leased by the library if individual titles are cataloged and/or searchable through the library catalog or discovery system.
 Examples of discovery systems can be found at http://librarytechnology.org/discovery/.
 E-books are digital documents (including those digitized by the library), licensed or not, where searchable text is prevalent, and which can be seen in analogy to a printed book (monograph).
 Include e-book titles in aggregated sets in which the library selected the aggregator even if not each individual e-book title.
 Report the number at the administrative entity level; do not duplicate unit count for each branch.
 Include government documents, locally digitized electronic books and electronic theses and dissertations.
-Do not include titles in Demand-Driven Acquisition (DDA) or Patron-Driven Acquisition (PDA) collections until they have been purchased or leased by the library.
+Include digital music scores if searchable by title through the library catalog or discovery system.
+Include open access (OA) titles if the individual titles are searchable through the library’s catalog or discovery system, except do not count e-book titles from HathiTrust, Center for Research Libraries, Internet Archive, and similar collections unless the library owns the digitized item and it is accessible under current copyright law.
+Do not include titles in Demand-Driven Acquisition (DDA) or Patron-Driven Acquisition (PDA) collections until they have been purchased by the library.

 Digital/Electronic Databases -Report the total number of licensed digital/electronic databases in your collection if there is bibliographic or discovery access at the database level.
 Each database is counted individually even if access to several databases is supported through the same vendor interface.